-Divisional Proficiency Exams (Test out) – Some LCCC courses are available for credit by way of an internal proficiency or “test out” procedure.
+Some LCCC courses are available for credit by way of an internal proficiency or “test out” procedure.
 Proficiency exams are designated as credit by exam on the transcript credit.
-There is no refund for failed exams.

 The development and evaluation of a PLA Portfolio is a means of converting knowledge or expertise into college credits.
 Credits may be awarded if LEARNING corresponds directly to a course currently offered at LCCC.
 The required documentation varies from course to course but may include samples of your work, an essay explaining your experience and knowledge or certificates showing successful completion of workshops or seminars.
 When you pursue PLA Portfolio credit, LCCC will help guide you through the process.
 Faculty and staff members will assist you with determining which courses best fit your skills and help you develop your portfolio.
 Once completed the portfolio will be reviewed to determine what credit(s) have been granted.

 Lorain County Community College offers a free e-Portfolio path to showcase your learning.
 To learn more please visit Fast Path Ohio.

 Are you already an IT professional?
 Convert your IT qualifications, experience and professional certifications to college credit with our Validate IT courses.

 Take advantage of these opportunities to earn credit while still in high school.